 Isn't it adorable?!
 And I bet it would totally cut down the prep time of this salad, too!

 You'll also find versions of strawberry spinach salad with almonds or walnuts.
-In my opinion, you can't go wrong with pecans; they make so many recipes taste good like this wild rice salad with avocado and toasted pecans, salted caramel pecan ice cream, or Grandma's chocolate chip pecan cookies.
+In my opinion, you can't go wrong with pecans; they make so many recipes taste good like this wild rice salad with avocado and toasted pecans or Grandma's chocolate chip pecan cookies.

 Candied pecans aside, what really makes this spinach strawberry salad is the balsamic poppy seed dressing.
 Sure, you can make your standard homemade poppy seed dressing, but why go standard when you can go stellar?